Detecting linear trend changes in data sequences

-Out of the competing methods tested, ID, TF and CPOP are in principle able to classify two consecutive time point as change-points, and therefore they are able to detect point anomalies.
-NOT and BUP are not designed to detect point anomalies as their minimum distance between two consecutive change-points is restricted to be at least two.
+Out of the competing methods tested, ID, TF and CPOP return continuous change-points, while the estimated signals of Trendsegment and BUP is in principle discontinuous at change-points.
 For NOT, we use the contrast function for not necessarily continuous piecewise-linear signals.
 Regarding the tuning parameters for the competing methods, we follow the recommendation of each respective paper or the corresponding R package.